FikadAklilu/alx-low_level_programming/0x0C-more_malloc_free/README.md

 File 101-mul.c is a program that multiplies two positive numbers.

-File holberton.h is the header file for all the function prototypes.
+File main.h is the header file for all the function prototypes.